ristomatti/lifxsh/README.md

   - logs individual bulb/strip online/offline statuses
   - list all lights with power state, color information and IP address
   - multiple light names can be listed to set all at once
   - alias `all` can be used to target all lights, alternatively name can be omitted
   - caches the previous color properties fetched from lights to allow changing only single attribute (LAN protocol defines hue/saturation/brightness need to always be sent together)
 - supports most LIFX functionalities
   - on/off toggle with optional transition delay
   - change color using hue/saturation/brightness and luminosity (kelvin) (with optional transition delay)

-### Next version
-- support for LIFX Z individual color zones

-### Planned
+### Planned features

 - show light type in listing
 - configuration file
   - alias names for lights